sexnine/api-demo/PRES.md

 - POST
     - Sends data to the server via the body
 - PUT
-    - Similar to POST request
+    - Similar to POST request, semantically different
+    - Generally used to modify something
 - DELETE
-    - Deletes specified resource
+    - Similar to POST request, semantically different
+    - Generally used to delete things

 # Request types (cont.)
 - HEAD